A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Encounter Notes:**
     - note the threat level may rise due to unexpected assistance...

 ### B37.
-Lizard Warrens (XP 120/-, severe/- threat)
+Lizard Warrens (XP 120/-, moderate/- threat)
   - **Creatures:**
     - 12x [Double Elite](http://2e.aonprd.com/Rules.aspx?ID=790): [Shocker Lizards - using Electric Eels as template](https://2e.aonprd.com/Monsters.aspx?ID=174)
+    - Note: Shocker Lizard is in Bestiary 2, released at end of May 2020
   - **Encounter Notes:**
     - Applying the double elite template to a level 1 creature likely makes it closer to level 4 than level 3.
-This could make the encounter severe for a level 8 party.
+This could make the encounter moderate to severe for a level 8 party.

 ## Part 3: Down Comes the Rain (Party Level 9)